nus-cs2103-AY2223S1/ip/docs/README.md

 ---
 ### Deleting a task

-We may delete a task based on a substring of its name, or the index it exists in in the task list
+We may delete a task based on a substring of its name, or its index within the task list

 General Format: `tasks delete <index>`